pil0706/Map_blog/_posts/2019-06-21-Label Placement.md

 <br>
 I, personally, think Asian maps had very BAD readability (or maybe that is because I do not know how to read Chinese character, Kanji).<br>
 <br>
-I have to say I am not condescending asian cartographers,<br> for in the past western maps also did not have any concepts of projections and others.<br>
+I have to say I am not condescending Asian cartographers,<br> for in the past western maps also did not have any concepts of projections and others.<br>
 <br>
-But, this is the fact that Mercator did make really awesome map (but I am not saying mercator proejction is perfect,<br>
+But, this is the fact that Mercator did make a really awesome map (but I am not saying Mercator projection is perfect,<br>
-yet web-mercator projection is my favorite)<br>
+yet Web-Mercator projection is my favorite)<br>
-and at the end, the europeans conquered the world until the world war II.<br>
+and at the end, the Europeans conquered the world until the world war II.<br>
 <br>

 | Mecator's Map in 14 C | Old Korean Map in 14 C |